 The cops did nothing.

-There was not even it was no situation unfolding except that people decided to just harass them.
+There was not even, it was no situation unfolding except that people decided to just harass them.

 You know, we heard the tape of this woman.

-It's now she's now she's arrested and charged.
+Now she's arrested and charged.

 Right.